-8. Ethiopian Egyptian relationship has been deceiving on the surface because, deep inside, both countries were mutually suspicious of each other—two major issues have been the Eritrean revolution and, hydropolitcs: the Nile water.
+8. Ethiopian Egyptian relationship has been deceiving on the surface because, deep inside, both countries were mutually suspicious of each other—two major issues have been the Eritrean revolution and, hydro politics: the Nile water.
 You have now embarked on an ambitious power generating (not irrigation) project and it is making the Egyptians uneasy.
 You said that the projects would protect both Egypt and Sudan (in fact you said they should partially fund the projects).
 If that is the case, how do you explain the Egyptian reaction?
 Or is it the Egyptian wish to keep the 1929 agreement intact?
 Why would they object to Ethiopia generating power from the Nile?

 You know the advantage of being in my position is you get to access information that is not necessarily publicly available.
-And the first thing that I learned that these Nile issues, debate on distribution of The Nile issue, was really a bogus issue.
+And the first thing that I learned that these Nile issues, the debate on the distribution of The Nile issue, was really a bogus issue.
 It was really a bogus issue because if you were to treat the Nile basin–and the most sensitive part of the Nile basin is the so-called eastern Nile, the Nile that goes from Ethiopia to Sudan and Egypt– because 85% of the water that goes to Aswan comes from Ethiopia.
-This part of the water, Nile, which is supposed to have shortage of water, doesn’t have shortage of water; it only has shortage of money.
+This part of the water, Nile, which is supposed to have a shortage of water, doesn’t have a shortage of water; it only has a shortage of money.
 Ethiopia is structured to be the power generating center of the Nile, geographically.
 Sudan is, geographically, created to be the main agricultural producer of this region.
 Only the delta part of Egypt is supposed to produce goods, agricultural goods.
 And so if you use the Nile water in a rational manner, there will not be any shortage of water.
-The fact is, for example, that if you built dams in Ethiopia and removed Jebel Awliya from Sudan, it is useless; it generates 17 mega watts of electricity but exposes Nile water to evaporation in unheard of proportion.
+The fact is, for example, that if you built dams in Ethiopia and removed Jebel Awliya from Sudan, it is useless; it generates 17 megawatts of electricity but exposes Nile water to evaporation in unheard of proportion.
 So you don’t need the regulation of Jebel Awliaya because the water would have been regulated here.
-And reduce the operating level of Aswan Dam, you would have enough water to irrigate more than a million hectares in Ethiopia; and 4 to 5 billion cubic meters of additional water for the Sudan, and Sudan can use the water better than anybody else.
+And reduce the operating level of Aswan Dam, you would have enough water to irrigate more than a million hectares in Ethiopia, and 4 to 5 billion cubic meters of additional water for Sudan, and Sudan can use the water better than anybody else.
 The Egyptians themselves have a water conservation project which will end in 2017.
 And their plan is to save 8 billion cubic meters of additional water.
-Now, unless they want to take this water and let it evaporate in the desert, they don’t have land that requires 8 billion cubic meter of water.
+Now, unless they want to take this water and let it evaporate in the desert, they don’t have land that requires 8 billion cubic meters of water.
 So it is not really about water, it is about politics and power.

 The problem, as I see it, is the politics of the Egyptian elite: there is a bit of racism behind it, and there is a bit of colonial inheritance behind it.
 Colonial clerks tend to be more colonially inclined in their attitudes than their masters and the Egyptians have been, to some extent, clerks of British colonialism in Sudan.
 And so they inherited this British theory of the Nile serving Liverpool via Egypt.
 Egypt growing cotton for Liverpool.
 And finally, the Nile has been this drug that has been used to hook the Egyptian people for external enemies and justify this gargantuan state, Egyptian state which is there to protect the Egyptians vis-a-vis the Abd from the South.
 So it has been a political instrument more than anything else.
 And the fact that the Egyptian edifice is beginning to crack now, is allowing alternative opinions amongst Egyptians to creep through the cracks… and these opinions are: why should we quarrel over some natural resource that belongs to us, let’s see if there is a rational win-win alternative…this is unheard of, but it is beginning to creep even into the Egyptian media, so I am very encouraged by it.